diff94/STM_shorttext/README.md

 # STM_shorttext
 Here provides the codes and data for the paper of Concentric 49:1, scheduled to be published in June 2023.:
-Incorporating structural topic modeling into short text analysis Both the R and Python codes can be used with colab.
+Incorporating structural topic modeling into short text analysis

 # Introduction
 The past few decades have seen the rapid development of topic modeling.